Andrew McKelvey: Philanthropy and Boards

 As a billionaire philanthropist, McKelvey contributed $25 million to establish the Andrew J. McKelvey Lung Transplant Center at Emory University to support the research of Dr. E. Clinton Lawrence, who had treated him for a lung-scarring ailment.
 McKelvey helped organize the Families of Freedom fund after the September 11 attacks, headed by Bill Clinton and Bob Dole, which raised more than $100 million to be used toward college scholarships for the children of the attack's victims.
 He established the McKelvey Foundation in 2000 to fund college scholarships for high school students with an interest in entrepreneurship.
 He donated $3 million to fund what is now the Andrew J. McKelvey Lower School at New York City's Hewitt School.

 McKelvey was a board member of Handgun Control, Inc. and in 2000, founded the Americans for Gun Safety Foundation.

 Controversy

 McKelvey left Monster Worldwide in 2006 after questions were raised regarding his involvement in the company's backdating of stock options.
-McKelvey repaid $8 million to the firm and gave up the majority of his voting shares, relinquishing his super-voting B shares and converting them into A shares, reducing his voting control in the firm from approximately 31% to 7%.
+McKelvey repaid $8 million to the firm and gave up the majority of his voting shares, relinquishing his super-voting B shares and converting them into A shares in order to reduce his voting control in the firm from approximately 31% to 7%.
 He also made a payment of approximately $276,000 to the Securities and Exchange Commission, which acknowledged that he had not been a beneficiary of the backdated options.
 Federal authorities had begun the investigation after an article in The Wall Street Journal raised questions about what the paper called "a series of improbably well-timed stock-option grants to senior executives".

 Death

 McKelvey died in New York City at age 74 on November 27, 2008, of pancreatic cancer.

+McKelvey's estate was party to the case Estate of McKelvey v.
+Commissioner over the taxation of variable prepaid forward contracts which he had signed shortly before his death.